 You may be prescribed medicines to help relieve pain, including:

-- Topical creams or ointments, such as lidocaine ointment and estrogen cream
+- Topical creams or ointments, such as lidocaine ointment or estrogen or testosterone cream

 Other treatments and methods that may help include: